-Traveling on a long flight or road trip has never been an enjoyable process, but think of just a decade ago when in-flight movies represented the limited entertainment you could access over hours and hours — or worse, long car rides without any real options.
-Today, travelers are getting spoiled thanks to in-plane wi-fi and anywhere access to 3G/4G data plans.
+Traveling on a long flight or road trip has never been an enjoyable process, but think of just a decade ago when in-flight movies represented the limited entertainment you could access over hours — or worse, long car rides without any real options.
+Today, travelers are getting spoiled thanks to in-plane Wi-Fi and anywhere access to 3G/4G data plans.
 This opens up a world of streaming entertainment during traveling.
 So once you’re up in the air or on the road, what should you stream?
 There are a broad range of choices: free, free with caveats, subscription-based, and individually purchased.
 Let’s take a look.

 Network Apps: Many broadcast networks now provide an app with on-demand episodes from popular programs.
 For example, the FXNow app has episodes from shows such as Sons Of Anarchy and The Simpsons.
 These apps often have a selection of movies that the network has licensed to broadcast in reruns.
 While these apps tend to be free to download, some require an authenticated account login from a partnered cable/satellite provider.
 These are also regionally based, so American users won’t be able to access BBC iPlayer and UK users won’t be able to access the NBC App.